hzget/hzget.github.io/notes/rust/types/useful_types.md

 (For the memory layout, please refer to [string slice][string slice structure]).

 The [String][String] type is a growable, mutable, owned, UTF-8 encoded string type.
-It is provided by Rust’s standard library rather tha coded into the core language.
+It is provided by Rust's standard library rather tha coded into the core language.

 The ***string slice*** [str][str], usually seen in its borrowed form &str, is a reference to some UTF-8 encoded string data stored elsewhere.
-It’s the only one string type in the core language.
+It's the only one string type in the core language.

 * Both String and string slices are [UTF-8 encoded][Unicode]
 * String type does not support [direct indexing][string no indexing]